Automorphisms of local fields of period $p$ and nilpotent class $<p$: Introduction

-Suppose $\Q [[X,Y]]$ is a free associative algebra in two variables $X$ and $Y$ with coefficients in $\Q $.
+Suppose $\Q [[X,Y]]$ is a free associative algebra in two (non-commuting) variables $X$ and $Y$ with coefficients in $\Q $.
 Then the classical Campbell-Hausdorff formula

 has $p$-integral coefficients modulo $p$-th commutators.
 Therefore, for any topological Lie $\F _p$-algebra $L$ of nilpotent class $<p$, we can introduce the topological group $G(L)$ which equals $L$ as a set and is provided with the Campbell-Hausdorff composition law $l_1\circ l_2=l_1+l_2+(1/2)[l_1,l_2]+\dots $.
-The correspondence $L\mapsto G(L)$ induces equivalence of the category of Lie $\F _p$-algebras of nilpotent class $<p$ and the category of $p$-groups of period $p$ of the same nilpotent class.
+The correspondence $L\mapsto G(L)$ induces equivalence of the category of Lie $\F _p$-algebras of nilpotent class $s_0<p$ and the category of $p$-groups of period $p$ of the same nilpotent class $s_0$ \cite{La}.
+Note that under this equivalence any morphism of Lie algebras $L_1\To L$ is at the same time a group homomorphism $G(L_1)\To G(L)$.
+In particular, the ideals $I$ of a Lie algebra $L$ are precisely all normal subgroups $G(I)$ in $G(L)$, and two elements $l_1,l_2$ of the Lie algebra $L$ are congruent modulo the ideal $I$ if and only if these elements (when considered as elements of the group $G(L)$) are congruent modulo the normal subgroup $G(I)$.

 Let $K$ be a complete discrete valuation field with finite residue field $k\simeq\F _{p^{N_0}}$, $N_0\in\N $.
 Denote by $K_{sep}$ a separable closure of $K$ and set $\op{Gal}(K_{sep}/K)=\Gamma _K$.

 A profinite group structure of $\Gamma _K$ is well-known, \cite{JW}.
 Most significant information about this structure comes from the maximal $p$-quotient $\Gamma _K(p)$ of $\Gamma _K$, \cite{Ko, Se2, Se3}.
 As a matter of fact, the structure of $\Gamma _K(p)$ is not too complicated: its (topological) module of generators equals $K^*/K^{*p}$ and if $K$ has no non-trivial $p$-th roots of unity (e.g. if $\op{char}K=p$) then $\Gamma _K(p)$ is pro-finite free; otherwise, $\Gamma _K(p)$ has only one (the Demushkin) relation of a very special form.